awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-httpclients.md

 When your application makes calls to microservices or public HTTP APIs, you can use the `xray.Client` to instrument those calls as subsegments of your Go application, as shown in the following example, where *http\-client* is an HTTP client\.

-Client creates a shallow copy of the provided http client, defaulting to `http.DefaultClient`, with roundtripper wrapped with `xray.RoundTripper`\.
+The client creates a shallow copy of the provided HTTP client, defaulting to `http.DefaultClient`, with roundtripper wrapped with `xray.RoundTripper`\.

 **Example main\.go – HTTP client**